Tobe-Deleted/SchoolQuiz/README.md

-#This is a quiz game!
+# This is a quiz game!

 My kids have asked to make a game.
-A math game was requested, I also intend to create English, Geography and History quizzes
+A math game was requested, I also intend to create other games for their learning and enjoyment
+I am currently thinking about doing quizzes and hope to be able to create a system that can automatically explain what was done incorrectly

-##It contains / will contain
+## It contains / will contain

-###- A user system
+### A user system
   - Create user
   - Login
   - Scoreboard